 Let us know that you are now in possession of an expensive piece of jewelry or other costly items- even if it’s a gift and you haven’t given it yet- and you want to add it to your homeowners insurance policy.

-Reappraise heirlooms and items that were purchased years ago.
+Reappraise heirlooms and items that you purchased years ago.
 If you have not had your high-valued jewelry appraised within the last few years, consider obtaining an appraisal from a reputable jeweler.

 You should forward a copy of the receipt to us so that the insurance company knows the current retail value of the item.
 Keep a copy for yourself and include it with your home inventory.